-The Balanced Mind Foundation receives reports of children being removed from their homes by social workers taught to assume that hypersexual behavior in a child is evidence of abuse.
+The Balanced Mind Parent Network receives reports of children being removed from their homes by social workers taught to assume that hypersexual behavior in a child is evidence of abuse.
 Based on Geller's important finding, it may be evidence of mania instead.

-Many parents posting on the message boards on The Balanced Mind Foundation's Web site report this symptom in children as young as 2 or 3, and they report that with proper treatment with mood stabilizers, the mania (including the hypersexuality) often resolve completely.
+Many parents posting on the message boards on The Balanced Mind Parent Network's Web site report this symptom in children as young as 2 or 3, and they report that with proper treatment with mood stabilizers, the mania (including the hypersexuality) often resolve completely.

 Geller and colleagues found hypersexuality present in 30% of prepuberal children with mania, and in 60% of children with mania who had reached puberty.

 Hypersexuality is not specific to mania, although it is a red flag for considering the presence of mania.
 It could also be a symptom of having been sexually abused, or having been exposed to an overstimulating environment, e.g., exposed to nude pictures, porn videos, or sexual activity in others.
 Kids with autism or retardation sometimes masturbate inappropriately, possibly as a form of more generic self stimulation or anxiety reduction.
 Self-stimulation can also occur with anatomical abnormalities; hormonal abnormalities; and urinary tract infections.
 Bizarre sexual symptoms may also occur in childhood schizophrenia.